adalundhe/dcrx/README.md

 just like you would write in a Dockerfile.

 Finally, we need to write our dcrx image to an actual Dockerfile!
-Let's chain a final call to `to_file()` passing `Dockefile` as the sole argument.
+Let's chain a final call to `to_file()` passing `Dockerfile` as the sole argument.

 ```python
 from dcrx import Image